 Amex Blue Cash card bonus value: At a glance

-Along with the increased welcome bonus now available on both cards, the Blue Cash Preferred card is carrying a limited-time offer of a $0 annual fee in your first year, then $95 (offer expires Dec.
-10, 2020).
+Along with its increased welcome bonus, the Blue Cash Preferred card is now carrying a limited-time offer of a $0 annual fee in your first year (after which it’s $95).

 This gives the card tremendous first-year value: When you factor in its increased welcome bonus and $0 annual fee in the first year, new Blue Cash Preferred card members can now enjoy $145 more value than they would have gotten with the previous offer.